DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Experiments

-Since there are no public dataset consists of both recommended and advertised items, we train our model on the dataset of March, 2019 collected in a short video site, where there are two types of videos, i.e., normal videos (recommended items) and ad videos (advertised items).
+We train our model on the dataset of March 1-30, 2019 collected in a short video site Douyin.
+There are two types of videos, i.e., normal videos (recommended items) and ad videos (advertised items).
 The features for a normal video contain: id, like score, finish score, comment score, follow score and group score, where the scores are predicted by the platform.
-The features for an ad video consist of: id, image size, pricing, hidden-cost, rc-preclk and recall-preclk, where the last four are predicted by the platform.
-Note that (i) the predicted features are widely and successfully used in many applications such as recommendation and advertising in the platform, (ii) we discretize each feature as a one-hot vector, and (iii) the same features are used by baselines for a fair comparison.
-We collect 1,000,000 sessions in temporal order to train the proposed framework via an off-policy manner.
-More statistics about the dataset are shown in Table \ref{table:statistics}.
+The features for an ad video consist of: id, image size, bid-price, hidden-cost, predicted-ctr and predicted-recall, where the last four are predicted by the platform.
+Note that (i) the predicted features are successfully used in many applications such as recommendation and advertising in the platform, (ii) we discretize each feature as a one-hot vector, and (iii) the same features are used by baselines for a fair comparison.
+We collect 1,000,000 sessions in temporal order, and use first 70\% as training/validation set and other 30\% as test set.
+The statistics of the dataset are in Table \ref{table:statistics}.